SEX TIPS

 Person placing their wet hands on a shower door.

 A steamy room, flickering candles, and a naked partner already wet and glistening.
 No wonder so many movies include shower sex scenes.
-From the outside it seems like the sexiest thing ever, but anyone who has ever given it a try will tell you that sex in the shower can be trickier than it looks.
+From the outside, it seems like the sexiest thing ever, but anyone who has ever given it a try will tell you that having shower sex can be trickier than it looks.
 Space is tight, the floor is slippery, and if you end up outside the water stream, you can get cold fast.

 We still think shower sex is worth the effort, but it does take some planning.
-Here are some tips and tricks to make sex in the shower as steamy in real life as it is on the big screen.
+Here are some tips and tricks to make shower sex as steamy in real life as it is on the big screen.

 Shower sex is not always the magical experience movies and porn would like us to believe, but it really can be fun.
 You just need to make a plan for staying warm, safe, and wet (in more ways than one).
 Here are a few tips.

-Warm up the room.
-Bathrooms can be chilly places and it's hard to feel hot when you're cold.
+Warm up the room: Bathrooms can be chilly places and it's hard to feel hot when you're cold.
 Turn the shower on and let the room steam up before you get in.
 If you have radiant flooring or a heating fan, turn those on too.
-And make the room look warm by adding a few candles.
+And make the room look warm by adding a few candles – this can also make for some sexy ambiance!

-Warm up each other.
-It can actually be harder to get turned on when you're wet especially for people with vaginas because water washes away the natural lubrication your body makes.
-Get started with foreplay before you head under the water (while you're warming up the room, perhaps) so you are both raring to go as soon as you hop in.
+Warm up each other: It can be harder to get turned on when you're wet, especially for people with vaginas because water washes away the natural lubrication your body makes.
+Get started with foreplay before you head under the water.
+Give plenty of love to the erogenous zones and consider exploring mutual masturbation so you are both raring to go as soon as you hop in.

-Get the water in right place.
-One of the trickiest parts of shower sex is getting the water stream to hit in the right spot.
+Get the water in right place: One of the trickiest parts of shower sex is getting the water stream to hit in the right spot.
 It often feels like one person gets all the water while the other is quite literally left out in the cold.
-And you don't want the water to hit anyone right in the face (let's say they're down on their knees giving head) or be aimed right at the genitals when you're trying penetrative sex (it will wash away that lube).
+And you don't want the water to hit anyone right in the face or be aimed right at the genitals when you're trying penetrative sex (it will wash away that lube).
 Aim the shower head at your chests or backs and move it around as needed.
+You also want to account for any head or body movements that may change where the water stream hits one or both of you – so it’s important to choose comfortable sex positions (more on this shortly) in addition to ensuring good body positioning.

-Know when to get out.
-Shower sex doesn't have to start in the shower or end there.
-Some homes don't have an endless supply of hot water and some people don't like the feeling of being waterlogged (pruney isn't sexy).
-Get out before anyone gets uncomfortable even if that's before everyone gets off.
+Know when to get out: Shower sex doesn't have to start in the shower or end there.
+Some homes don't have an endless supply of hot water, and some people don't like the feeling of being waterlogged.
+Get out before anyone gets uncomfortable.
 You can keep the action going by toweling each other off gently and moving on to a drier location.
+Maybe you start with foreplay or oral sex in the shower before getting out and moving to penetrative sex in front of the mirror or on the bathroom counter.

-The truth is that not everyone enjoys sex in the shower or finds it's worth the effort.
+The truth is that not everyone enjoys shower sex or finds it worth the effort.
 That's okay.
 Remember to get consent for everything you are going to do.
 If your partner is just not that into it, don't push.
-There are a lot of other places you can do it.
+There are a lot of other places you can do it – again, that might be in front of the bathroom mirror or on the bathroom floor… just not in the shower itself.

 The shower is a change of venue, but with a little creativity (and a lot of flexibility), you can do anything in there that you can do on dry land and a little bit more.
 Here are a few ideas to get you started:

 Don't feel bendy enough for penetrative sex in the shower?
 No problem.
 The shower is an excellent place for mutual masturbation.
 Start with a little show and tell; show your partner what you like and tell them how good it feels.
+Maybe touch yourself while you’re under the hot running water to give your partner a sexy snapshot.
 Then let them reach across the tub and take a turn touching you.
-Bring a waterproof toy into the shower with you to add to the fun.
-And we know you know by now but don't forget the lube.
+Bring a waterproof toy into the shower to add to the fun.

 The best positions for sex in the shower really depend on your shower.
-People with a small 60's-style, stand-up shower (you know the ones with pastel colored tiles and a textured glass door) may be limited to, well, stand-up sex.
+People with a small, stand-up shower may be limited to, well, stand-up sex.
 Shower/tub combos offer the option of sitting on the tub floor or propping one leg up on the ledge.
 If you have a shower with a built-in bench or room for one you could bring in, a lot more options open up.

 The most important thing about choosing a shower sex position is safety.
-Slips and falls are real, and you can get really hurt.
-This is not the time to test out whether you can hold up you partner for half an hour, support your own weight on your hands while your partner holds your legs (like in a reverse wheelbarrow), or balance on one leg (for the three-legged dog).
+This is not the time to test out kinky sex positions that require tremendous flexibility or a ton of strength.
 If you've done it all before or are confident in your ability based on your daily yoga practice, go for it.
 Otherwise, try these safer positions and save the other stuff for drier rooms.

 Standing Sex (Facing Toward or Away from Your Partner)